seinecle/blog/_posts/2023-09-11-assessments-chatgpt.md

 The obvious effect we want is that they maintain their level of effort, even when the assignment is not graded.
 This is a new process so we'll see how it goes but I am pretty happy and confident with it.

-## ChatGPT and access to Internet not forbidden during the assessment
+## 5. ChatGPT and access to Internet not forbidden during the assessment
 Given everything that precedes, it seems that the conditions are met for a resonable, productive use of ChatGPT and any other resource the student might want to search for.
 The scenario based assessment prevents that a "ready made, mindless" answer can be searched, found or generated, copied and pasted in the assignment.
 The unsual, slightly cumnbersome ppt format discourages the linear Q&A flow that would immediately call for ChatGPT.
 Some participants will surely try to reconstruct a prompt from the instructions to feed ChatGPT with, but in this case I believe that it falls in the category of "creative, mindful use of ChatGPT", where a cognitive effort and learning experience has effectively taken place.
 Experience will tell.

-## A last insurance: a codicil in the evaluation grid
+## 6. A last insurance: a codicil in the evaluation grid
 All the above makes me hopeful that the assessments will lead to thoughtful answers by the students, aided by ChatGPT or not.
 But in case I was very wrong and I end up with most exam papers filled with answers that I immediately recognize as pale, mindless, unoriginal content produced at the mill with ChatGPT, failing to demonstrate any reasoning or knowledge acquisition? (which is, to recall, the nightmare scenario that prompted this whole assessment redesign!).
 Well, I have inserted this paragraph in the evaluation grid:

 > Responses which feel generic and impersonal will be downgraded at the liberty of the grader, because the expectation is that participants should be able to provide a personalized, thought-through response to the case.

 This will be discussed in frankness with the students at the opening of the course.
 When content creation becomes so cheap and generic, there is an urgency or at least a benefit to develop one's singular personality and reasoning capabilities.
 This is true from a pragmatic perspective (to find a job one would better be distinguishable from the dozens of other applicants), and from a humanistic perspective (is a life truly lived if we are replicants of each others?).

-## Example: The in-class assignment for the class on "definitions of data and how does it create business value"
+# Example: The file of an in-class assignment for the class on "definitions of data and how does it create business value"

 Available for download here:
 [class activity 1 - identify data sources to support business decisions.pptx](https://github.com/seinecle/blog/files/12577922/class.activity.1.-.identify.data.sources.to.support.business.decisions.pptx)